Luftloch80/FloleVacWeb/develop/HOWTO.md

+Modifications copyright (C) Flole
-# Building and Modifying Valetudo
+# Building and Modifying FloleVacWeb

-This file provides instructions for quickly setting up an environment where you can build and modify Valetudo according to your needs.
+This file provides instructions for quickly setting up an environment where you can build and modify FloleVacWeb according to your needs.

 It shows a complete setup from scratch, on a freshly installed Ubuntu 18.04 system.